-UFO News 2017: Is NASA Covering Up UFOS By The International Space Station?
+UFO News 2017: Is NASA Covering Up UFOs By The International Space Station?

-There has been a lot of UFO news so far in 2017, and one of the biggest news stories is what some are calling a cover-up by NASA as there have been numerous reports of UFOs sighted near the International Space Station.
+There has been a lot of UFO news so far in 2017, and one of the biggest news stories is what some are calling a cover-up by NASA, as there have been numerous reports of UFOs sighted near the International Space Station.
 For instance, it is alleged by UFO watchers that NASA has been stopping its live feed of the International Space Station as UFOs approach.

-CBS report that Toby Lundh spotted a UFO near the International Space Station on January 6, 2015, but just when the live feed got good and Lundh had managed to capture a few screen shots, NASA cut the feed.
+CBS reported that Toby Lundh spotted a UFO near the International Space Station on January 6, 2015, but just when the live feed got good and Lundh had managed to capture a few screen shots, NASA cut the feed.
 Toby Lundh claims that there are “always some UFOs showing up” near the ISS, but that NASA will immediately stop their live feed when this happens.

-The Inquisitr has also noted that the English UFO enthusiast John Craddick witnessed what he called “a mysterious object” entering the frame of NASA’s live feed of the International Space Station and that they abruptly stopped it as soon as the object appeared.
+The Inquisitr has also noted that the English UFO enthusiast, John Craddick, witnessed what he called “a mysterious object” entering the frame of NASA’s live feed of the International Space Station and that they abruptly stopped it as soon as the object appeared.

 “I’ve been watching the live feed for years, but never seen any UFOs on it before.
 I was showing a friend how it worked at around 11.30pm when the feed cut out, and 35 seconds after it came back on, this object appeared.
 At first it was really small and then it grew bigger, lasting for about 25 seconds.
 Nothing human can fly that high.”